 - Site speed—Tells you how long it takes for your site and pages to load.
 The fact of the matter is, if your site is slow (takes more than 4 seconds to load), your bounce rate will be high.
 So this is an important secondary metric to look into.

 - Visitor feedback—The best websites ask for feedback from their visitors in order to continuously improve the overall user experience of their site.
 To make it simple, user experience will be one of the biggest bottlenecks for your business if it is ignored.
-There are many tools that allow you to do collect feedback, such as Zen desk, Get Satisfaction, Users Voice.
+There are many tools that allow you to do collect feedback, such as Zen desk or Users Voice.

 Metrics that tell you if visitors are becoming customers